thombu/rabbiteasy/README.md

 ### Simple Publisher

 A simple publisher publishes messages in a fire-and-forget manner.
-Publishes messages this way, there is no guarantee that messages reach there destination queues.
+Publishing messages this way, there is no guarantee that messages reach there destination queues.
 Choose this publisher for sending messages that are of low importance.

 Publishing a message with a simple publisher: